nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 #### 3.1.1 Role and responsibilities

 Xroad-proxy-ui-api provides the Security Server user interface.
 It also provides the REST API that can be used for management operations.
+In addition, it provides the \[[ACME](#Ref_ACME)\] interface for receiving incoming ACME challenge requests from the ACME server.

 #### 3.1.2 Encapsulated data